Licensing in Saskatchewan

 - Smith Chiropractor Professional Corporation

-Submit your completed incorporation documents and fee to the Chiropractors’ Association of Saskatchewan, Attention Registrar:
+STEP THREE – submit your registered incorporation documents, application form and fee to the Chiropractors’ Association of Saskatchewan, Attention Registrar:

 Articles of Incorporation